AckerlyXu/heima/articles/iot-hub/iot-hub-device-sdk-c-iothubclient.md

-<properties
+---
-    pageTitle="Azure IoT device SDK for C - IoTHubClient | Azure" description="How to use the IoTHubClient library in the Azure IoT device SDK for C to create device apps that communicate with an IoT hub." services="iot-hub"
+title: Azure IoT device SDK for C - IoTHubClient | Azure
+description: How to use the IoTHubClient library in the Azure IoT device SDK for C to create device apps that communicate with an IoT hub.
-    documentationcenter=""
-    author="olivierbloch"
-    manager="timlt"
-    editor="" />
-<tags
-    ms.assetid="828cf2bf-999d-4b8a-8a28-c7c901629600"
-    ms.service="iot-hub"
-    ms.devlang="cpp"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="na"
-    ms.date="09/06/2016"
-    wacn.date=""
-    ms.author="obloch" />
+services: iot-hub
+documentationcenter: ''
+author: olivierbloch
+manager: timlt
+editor: ''

+ms.assetid: 828cf2bf-999d-4b8a-8a28-c7c901629600
+ms.service: iot-hub
+ms.devlang: cpp
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 09/06/2016
+wacn.date: ''
+ms.author: obloch
+---

 # Azure IoT device SDK for C – more about IoTHubClient

-The [first article](/documentation/articles/iot-hub-device-sdk-c-intro/) in this series introduced the **Azure IoT device SDK for C**.
+The [first article](./iot-hub-device-sdk-c-intro.md) in this series introduced the **Azure IoT device SDK for C**.
 That article explained that there are two architectural layers in SDK.
 At the base is the **IoTHubClient** library which directly manages communication with IoT Hub.
 There's also the **serializer** library that builds on top of that to provide serialization services.
 In this article we'll provide additional detail on the **IoTHubClient** library.

 The previous article described how to use the **IoTHubClient** library to send events to IoT Hub and receive messages.
 This article extends that discussion by explaining how to more precisely manage *when* you send and receive data, introducing you to the **lower-level APIs**.
 We'll also explain how to attach properties to events (and retrieve them from messages) using the property handling features in the **IoTHubClient** library.
 Finally, we'll provide additional explanation of different ways to handle messages received from IoT Hub.